eProsima/ROS1-SH/README.md

   or `BUILD_ROS1_TESTS` is used, case in which some additional ROS 1 packages `mix` files required for testing will be built.

-  If an user wants to compile some additional packages to use them with *Integration Service*, the following command must be launched to compile it, adding as much packages to the list as desired:
+  If the user wants to compile some additional packages to use them with *Integration Service*, the following command must be launched to compile it, adding as much packages to the list as desired:
   ```bash
   ~/is_ws$ colcon build --cmake-args -DMIX_ROS_PACKAGES="std_msgs geometry_msgs sensor_msgs nav_msgs"